-As with most routines, consistency is going to be key for making this routine work.
+As with most routines, consistency is going to be key to making this routine work.
 Making expectations clear from the get-go and finding fun ways to motivate your students will help cement cleanup time as a productive and efficient time for your students.

-3. Leaving the classroom
+3. Back to School Routines: Leaving the Classroom

 Lining up to leave the room can be the most chaotic part of a kindergarten day.
 Kids are bouncing off the walls with excitement to go to P.E., recess, or art class, and they just can’t seem to keep still.
 Back to school is an exciting time, and they want to show it!
 Not only can this kind of chaos be difficult to manage, but it can also present safety concerns.
 If kids aren’t following the instructions as they walk through the hallways or outside the school, it can be all too easy to lose track of one of your students or for someone to get hurt as they run and jump along.

 Next, set up expectations for how to walk through the hallways.
-Kindergarten students are likely to easily forget about these instructions, so setting up a fun way to keep them engaged throughout your entire walk can help them stay focused on the task at hand.
+Kindergarten students are likely to easily forget about these instructions.
+Setting up a fun way to keep them engaged throughout your entire walk can help them stay focused on the task at hand.
 You can invite them to pretend to be silent, sneaky ninjas as they tiptoe through the halls, or you can have each of them “catch a bubble” in their mouth to prevent them from talking.
 Having a physical reminder of their expectation will increase the likelihood that they will follow you tenfold!

 Back to school time can be stressful, for both kids and teachers.
-Establishing fun, consistent routines for your classroom can help make returning back to school fun, simple, and exciting for the entire classroom! graph
+Establishing fun, consistent routines for your classroom can help make returning back to school fun, simple, and exciting for the entire classroom!